 - Storage of bile

-- By absorption of electrolytes and water
+- Concentration of bile: by absorption of electrolytes and water

 - The biliary tree is divided into the intrahepatic and extrahepatic bile ducts.

 - Bile canaliculi →intrahepatic bile ductules (canals of Hering) → segmental bile ducts → sectional ducts